Program TypeMajor, Minor

-You’ll explore Linklater vocal training, Meyerhold viewpoints, Grotowski movement exercises and clowning.
-You’ll receive on-camera training for television and film work that will prepare you for a professional performance career or any career path that emphasizes strong communication and presentation skills.
+You will explore Linklater vocal training, Meyerhold viewpoints, Grotowski movement exercises, and clowning.
+You will also receive on-camera training for television and film work that will prepare you for a professional performance career or any career path that emphasizes strong communication and presentation skills.

 - Get stage time.

 Our program presents two main-stage productions and at least one student-directed production every year.

 - Play a part in professional film productions.

 You’ll be mentored by and collaborate with professionals from the region and from New York and Los Angeles.

 From Shakespeare to Lin-Manuel Miranda, from Greek tragedy to the latest Broadway drama, you’ll examine the elements of effective storytelling for the stage.

 - Engage your whole self.

 Studying the art and craft of theater at Mary will engage you intellectually, physically, and emotionally.